gamma032steam/gamma032steam.github.io/content/posts/pcd-notes.md

 -   Connecting to a data store (e.g., Cloud SQL, Cloud Spanner, Firestore, Cloud Bigtable)
 {{% pcdnote %}}
 -   Cloud SQL: use the [Cloud SQL proxy](https://cloud.google.com/sql/docs/mysql/sql-proxy) to authenticate yourself with IAM.
-In GKE, run it in a seperate conatiner in the pod.
+In GKE, run it in a separate container in the pod.
 	-   You can also use a private IP (available to all services in the VPC) and public IP (whitelist allowed clients).
 -   Firestore: client libraries will update live by default and send diffs.
 Doesn't use much power.
 [Video: To Realtime or Not?](https://www.youtube.com/watch?v=3aoxOtMM2rc)
 -   Use the client libraries.
 In some environments you can just pick up the service account permissions automatically.
 Otherwise download the service account credentials (json) and pass them through.